TomHOldershaw/Project4/documentation.md

 At this point, we can proceed with creating training and test sets for our linear regression model.

+## Linear Regression Model

+After running our linear regression model, we received a r-score of 0.9194767095962151.
+Plotting our model's predictions can be found below along with the feature coefficients.

 ![prediction vs actual and model coef](lr_img1.PNG)